AshaenM/ashaen_focusbear_intern_repo/feedback-iteration-report.md

 Upon reviewing the user testing session, here are a prioritized list of 8 UX improvements, considering likely business and technical constraints.
 I’ve grouped them into High Feasibility / Quick Wins and Medium/Low Feasibility / Larger Effort.

 ### High Feasibility / Quick Wins

-1. **Clarify confusing permission screens**
+1. Clarify confusing permission screens
-   - Fix the “Allow notifications” flow so tapping “Allow” triggers the correct action.
+- **Issue:** The “Allow notifications” flow was confusing; the “Allow” button wasn’t clickable, only “Continue” worked.
+- **Example:** Pavel: *“I don’t understand that.
+What’s rate no more?
+Okay.
+So it looks clickable.
+I don’t know.
+Okay, I understand it’s not clickable…”* (8:14)
-   - Minimal dev effort; prevents early drop-off during onboarding.
+- **Impact:** Prevents early drop-off during onboarding.

-2. **Simplify habit editing UI (icons)**
+2. Simplify habit editing UI (icons)
+- **Issue:** Red “X” and pencil icons were confusing; unclear whether tapping deletes or edits.
+- **Example:** Pavel: *“Slightly confused about ‘i’ with growth.
+I usually think it means information, but it has growth… did not delete so it was kind of scary to tap the red cross.”* (12:42)
-   - Standardize icons for edit, delete, and info.
+- **Solution:** Standardize iconography.
-   - Mostly front-end work; reduces user confusion.

-3. **Clarify blocking rules and timing**
+3. Clarify blocking rules and timing
-   - Ensure consistent messaging for blocking schedules (e.g. 5 PM vs. 10 PM).
-   - Medium dev effort; mainly UI text adjustments.
+- **Issue:** Confusion between “block after 5 PM” and “block after 10 PM.”
+- **Example:** Pavel: *“I was told after 5 PM everything will be blocked… now it says after 10 PM they will be blocked, so now I’m not sure.”* (18:09)
+- **Solution:** Ensure labels and timing logic are consistent.

-4. **Increase tap target sizes (accessibility)**
+4. Increase tap target sizes (accessibility)
+- **Issue:** Buttons/icons were too small; could trigger app store warnings.
+- **Example:** Pavel: *“It becomes quite small, so you might even get a warning from Google, your control is too small.”* (15:55)
-   - Enlarge buttons/icons to meet accessibility guidelines and avoid app store warnings.
+- **Solution:** Enlarge interactive elements to meet accessibility guidelines.

 ---

 ### Medium Feasibility / Some Effort Required

-5. **Explain features before asking for user input (onboarding carousel)**
+5. Explain features before asking for user input (onboarding carousel)
-   - Add a feature preview carousel before goal selection.
-   - Requires new screens/components and some dev integration.
+- **Issue:** User asked for guidance before filling out free-text goals.
+- **Example:** Pavel: *“Instead my initial mode was kind of, what is this?
+What can you offer?
+How does it work?
+But now you turn tables and ask me what they want to achieve.”* (11:18)
+- **Solution:** Add an intro carousel showing key features (habit tracking, app blocking, focus sessions).

-6. **Reduce cognitive load in goal-setting (predefined goals)**
+6. Reduce cognitive load in goal-setting (predefined goals)
+- **Issue:** Free-text goals felt overwhelming; Pavel skipped typing and just entered a space.
+- **Example:** *“I’m not sure… usually I just skip this.
+Sorry, but it’s fine.”* (11:47)
-   - Provide suggested goals with optional custom entry.
+- **Solution:** Offer suggested goals with optional custom entry.
-   - Some backend integration for goal tracking may be needed.

-7. **Align goals with suggested habits**
+7. Align goals with suggested habits
+- **Issue:** User’s goal “Improve eye health” didn’t match the suggested habits.
+- **Example:** Pavel: *“By the time I already forgot that I said it was a goal, by the time I got to the point of habits.”* (33:28)
-   - Map user-selected goals to relevant habits.
+- **Solution:** Map goals → relevant habits in backend logic.
-   - High impact but requires backend logic changes.

 ---

 ### Lower Feasibility / Larger Effort / Optional

-8. **Address paternalistic tone (bear themes, friendly modes)**
+8. Address paternalistic tone (bear themes, friendly modes)
+- **Issue:** App felt like a strict parent.
+- **Example:** Pavel: *“Instead of the app being my tool that helps me, it becomes a master or a strict parent.”* (24:57)
+- **Solution:** Offer optional bear-themed personas, lighter language, and friendlier notifications.

+---

+**Summary:**
+- **Quick wins:** Permissions, icons, blocking labels, tap targets.
+- **Medium effort:** Onboarding carousel, predefined goals, habit alignment.
-   - Add themed bears, friendly language, and optional modes.
+- **Larger effort:** Bear-themed friendly modes.
-   - Involves design assets, animations, and dev effort; nice-to-have for engagement.